ChunkyProgrammer/videojs-vtt-thumbnails/README.md

-# videojs-vtt-thumbnails-freetube
+# videojs-vtt-thumbnails

 Video.js plugin that displays thumbnails on progress bar hover, driven by external VTT files.
 Based on [this JW Player spec](https://support.jwplayer.com/customer/portal/articles/1407439-adding-preview-thumbnails).
 Note, this plugin currently only supports sprited thumbnails.

-Forked from https://github.com/chrisboustead/videojs-vtt-thumbnails.git in order to be maintained for the FreeTube project (https://github.com/FreeTubeApp/FreeTube-Vue).
+Forked from https://github.com/chrisboustead/videojs-vtt-thumbnails.git in order to be maintained for the FreeTube project (https://github.com/FreeTubeApp/FreeTube).

 Note: Plugin hides the default skin's mouse display timestamp on hover.